Eelis/GrappleMap/doc/FAQ.md

 different angles, dynamics, and controls around the area in question.
 But that is to be expected: every part of the map is fair game for refinement at all times.

-One thing that needs to be stressed is the need for citations of instructional source materials, and the pedigree of the instructors.
-The GrappleMap is only useful to people if they can be confident that

-  1. it contains only proven, battle-tested bread and butter techniques that the very best practitioners rely on in top competition; and
-  2. the instructional materials cited provide the best exposition, by instructors who have been successful with the technique at the highest level.

-You can still use the GrappleMap *software* to map any moves you like, including experimental ones you're just playing with at the gym, in a database of your own.
-And you're free to base that custom database off of "the" GrappleMap.

 Anyway, I hang out in #grapplemap on Freenode IRC.
-Do [drop by](https://webchat.freenode.net/)!
-I'll gladly help people get going.
+Do [drop by](https://webchat.freenode.net/) or mail me at grapplemap@contacts.eelis.net, I'll gladly help people get going.

 ## Can I help improve the software/website?